ACloakedFly/Thoths-Oracle/README.md

 # Make your own!

 Instructions for each section are in their respective folder.
-Final assembly is in the Shell folder.
-Consult the BOM for all the components.
+Consult BOM and Assembly to get started.

 # How it works